 \subsection{Plumbings}

 A \emph{plumbing graph} $G$ is a weighted tree such that each vertex $v_i$ is decorated by an integer $e_i$.
-A plumbing graph $G$ gives rise to a simply connected smooth $4$-manifold with boundary $X(G)=X$ which is obtained by plumbing together a collection of $D^2$-bundles over $S^2$.
-Thus, the Euler number of $D^2$-bundle corresponding to the vertex $v_i$ is given by $e_i$, see the recipe in \cite[Section 1.1.9]{Sav02}.
+A plumbing graph $G$ gives rise to a simply connected smooth $4$-manifold with boundary $X(G)=X$ which is obtained by plumbing together a collection of the $D^2$-bundles over $S^2$.
+Thus, the Euler number of the $D^2$-bundle corresponding to the vertex $v_i$ is given by $e_i$, see the recipe in \cite[Section 1.1.9]{Sav02}.
 Let $Y(G)=Y$ be the $3$-manifold which is the boundary of $X$.
 Then $Y$ is said to be a \emph{plumbed $3$-manifold}.

 The straight lines between any two vertices resulted in the plumbing process form \emph{edges} and a linear plumbing graph having at least one edge is called a \emph{branch}.
 Vertices with at least three adjacent branches are called \emph{nodes}.
-Plumbing graphs are generally characterized by the number of nodes and branches respectively.

 Let $\vert G \vert$ denote the number of vertices of a plumbing graph $G$.
-The second homology group $H_2(X, \mathbb{Z})$ of the plumbed $4$-manifold $X$ is generated by vertices of $G$ and the intersection form on $H_2(X, \mathbb{Z})$ is given by the adjacency matrix
+The second homology group $H_2(X, \mathbb{Z})$ of the plumbed $4$-manifold $X$ is generated by vertices of $G$, and the intersection form on $H_2(X, \mathbb{Z})$ is given by the adjacency matrix

 The plumbed $3$-manifold $Y$ is called a \emph{plumbed homology sphere} if and only if the determinant of the intersection matrix $I$ is $\pm 1$.
 In this case, the corresponding plumbing graph is said to be \emph{unimodular.} When the signature of $I$ is equal to the minus of number of vertices, a plumbing graph is called \emph{negative-definite}.